 A noise profile is a four to five second sample of audio from a silent room.
 Your editing software can use this sample to learn what should be removed from the rest of your audio.
 This is super simple in Audacity (our favorite podcast editing software).
-They have a great tutorial on removing noise with this method.
+There is a great tutorial on removing noise with this method.

 11. Record each person a separate channel

 We all speak differently, but editing multiple voices on a single channel is painstakingly difficult.
 It’s far easier to record everyone on a separate channel.
 This gives you control over their individual volumes and noise profiles.
 Most podcast recording software tools come with a multi-track recording feature.